yonatangross/GamingStore/README.md

 ## GamingStore
-The Gaming Store project is a website for a gaming store with an online and psychical shops.
+The Gaming Store project is a website for a gaming store with an online and pyshical shops.
 It has an administration control panel for chain store manager & store managers, and a client side for clients to buy in.

 The website was built with ASP.NET Core MVC Web Application.